 I’d never made a potato salad before this one.
 Well… actually I had made warm salads that include potatoes… but never the classic version I think of when hearing “potato salad” – new potatoes bound together in a mayonnaise-based dressing.

-Several years ago, the American Head of IT where I worked shared his potato salad tips with me, after he hosted the IT summer barbeque party in his back garden and I raved about his magnificent potato salad.
-He’d been a professional chef in his previous career; yes I was surprised at the job change too – for the record, he was very good at both.
-I wrote his recipe down at the time but mislaid it and by the time I realised, he’d retired and moved back to the States.
+Several years ago, the American Head of IT where I worked shared his potato salad advice with me, after hosting the IT summer barbeque party in his back garden during which I raved about his magnificent potato salad.
+I discovered that he’d been a professional chef in his previous career – yes I was surprised at the job change too – for the record, he was very good at both.
+He shared the following tips, which I carefully noted down.

 - Use lots of fatty bacon and make sure you include all the bacon fat that renders as you cook it.

 - Add chopped capers or gherkins for acidity and crunch.

 - Toss the potatoes in the dressing while they’re still warm.

 So one of the dishes I was determined to try with our home grown new potatoes this year was a classic bacon-laced, mayonnaise-heavy potato salad.
 Of the two early potatoes we’ve grown, Home Guard seems better suited to this dish than Red Duke of York, as it holds it shape better when cooked, so that’s what I’ve used here.

 And, of course, the potato salad had to live up to my memories of that magnificent lost recipe.

 In the end, I made up the recipe on the spot, and by very good fortune, it came out perfectly.